 I tackled the coolest volcano on earth.
 Ol Doinyo Lengai perches on the edge of Tanzania‘s Rift Valley.
-The name in Masaai means the “home of God.”
-It’s the only volcano in the world exuding snowy natrocarbonatite, a highly fluid lava at a mere 950 degrees Fahrenheit (510 C) — half the temperature of the molten basalt ejected by all other active volcanoes.
+The name in Maasai means the “home of God.”
+It’s the only volcano in the world exuding snowy natrocarbonatite, a highly fluid lava at a mere 950 degrees Fahrenheit.
+That’s half the temperature of the molten basalt ejected by all other active volcanoes.

-From Arusha, the nearest town, it took a full day of bouncing on dusty roads through Masaai Land past ostrich, zebra, giraffe and the occasional unseen lion to get near Ol Doinyo Lengai.
-Onlookers sprouted spears and arrows, mostly wearing scarlet and red plaid and adorned with ivory hair combs and a menagerie of earrings — and these were just the guys!
+From Arusha, the nearest town, it took a full day of bouncing on dusty roads through Maasai Land past ostrich, zebra, giraffe and the occasional unseen lion to get near Ol Doinyo Lengai.
+Onlookers sprouted spears and arrows.
+The Maasai men mostly wore scarlet and red plaid and were adorned with ivory hair combs and a menagerie of earrings.

-The ladies easily out-pierced First World youngsters, sporting etched cheeks, copious waterfalls of beaded earrings with 10 appliances cascading from each ear with little silver disks on the ends, countless bracelets, medallions and necklaces and dressed in bright pink, orange, red or blue, except those ominously dressed in black.
+The Maasai women were easily out-pierced First World youngsters, sporting etched cheeks, copious waterfalls of beaded earrings with 10 appliances cascading from each ear with little silver disks on the ends, countless bracelets, medallions and necklaces and dressed in bright pink, orange, red or blue, except those ominously dressed in black.

 Cool Ol Doinyo Lengai sits two degrees south of the equator, which is to say it’s hot.
 The modus operandi for climbing is to begin shortly after midnight, arrive atop at dawn, meander inside the crater, and then scoot back down before evaporating in the blazing African sun.
 It’s an exceedingly good idea, but not for the reason given.